kirick13/docs.md/README.md

 # docs.md

-Docs generator based on Markdown and EJS.
+Docs.md is a website generator based on Markdown and EJS.

-Read our [documentation](https://docs-md.kirick.me) and create your own [documentation website](https://docs-md.kirick.me/getting-started.html) in seconds.
+Read our [documentation](https://docs-md.kirick.me) and create your own [documentation website](https://docs-md.kirick.me/#getting-started) in seconds.

 ## Features